Skip to Content

 Trail on Hurricane Ridge, Olympic National Park, Washington

-At the Hurricane Ridge Visitor Center, a dense network of short trails offers visitors the chance to explore these wonderful mountain meadows.
+At the Hurricane Ridge Day Lodge (which unfortunately burned down in May 2023), a dense network of short trails offers visitors the chance to explore these wonderful mountain meadows.

 Both the Cirque Rim and Big Meadows trails, respectively 0.5 and 0.25 miles long, are easy hikes in Olympic National Park’s alpine area.
 They’re also paved and wheelchair accessible.
 These trails have amazing views of the Olympics to the south, and Port Angeles and the Strait of Juan de Fuca to the north.